go-vikunja/vikunja/docs/content/doc/development/mage.md

 Various code-checks are available:

-* `mage check:all`: Runs fmt-check, lint, got-swag, misspell-check, ineffasign-check, gocyclo-check, static-check, gosec-check, goconst-check all in parallel
+* `mage check:all`: Runs golangci and swagger documentation check
-* `mage check:fmt`: Checks if the code is properly formatted with go fmt
-* `mage check:go-sec`: Checks the source code for potential security issues by scanning the Go AST using the [gosec tool](https://github.com/securego/gosec)
+* `mage lint`: Checks if the code follows the rules as defined in the `.golangci.yml` config file.
-* `mage check:goconst`: Checks for repeated strings that could be replaced by a constant using [goconst](https://github.com/jgautheron/goconst/)
-* `mage check:gocyclo`: Checks for the cyclomatic complexity of the source code using [gocyclo](https://github.com/fzipp/gocyclo)
-* `mage check:got-swag`: Checks if the swagger docs need to be re-generated from the code annotations
-* `mage check:ineffassign`: Checks the source code for ineffectual assigns using [ineffassign](https://github.com/gordonklaus/ineffassign)
-* `mage check:lint`: Runs golint on all packages
+* `mage lint:fix`: Fixes all code style issues which are easily fixable.
-* `mage check:misspell`: Checks the source code for misspellings
-* `mage check:static`: Statically analyzes the source code about a range of different problems using [staticcheck](https://staticcheck.io/docs/)

 ## Release